VanAntworth/To-The-Moon/README.md

 1) Predication of DogeCoin/ Tesla/ SpaceX/ Twitter
 2) Impact of Elonmusk Tweets on DogeCoin/ Tesla/ SpaceX/ Twitter
-3) How long the impact stays in effect after the tweet on Finances
+3) How long the impact stays in effect after the tweet on the value.

 ## Resources